sjoconnor/fitocracy-api/README.md

 ]
 ````

+# Changelog

+### November 22, 2012
+* Routes were changed so login validations could be ran before each request.
+* All routes are now POSTs, instead of GETs.
+Doing a GET with usernames/passwords didn't feel right, for obvious reasons.
+* Extracted all paths into a separate module to keep them all together.
+* Added an additional form, primarily to make testing easier.

 # TODO

-* Switch to POSTS and set up a form accepting a username/password combination
+* ~~Switch to POSTS and set up a form accepting a username/password combination~~
 * Should not have to log in for every request
 	* Keep user session around
-* Actually look up the lifts for a specific exercise
+* ~~Actually look up the lifts for a specific exercise~~
 * Possibly adding good charts for lifts
 * Massive refactor
-	* Eliminate login duplication
+	* ~~Eliminate login duplication~~
 	* Extract pages into objects